-In March 2014, Zazu released a Preliminary Economic Assessment indicating an average annual production of 234,000 dry tonnes of zinc concentrate, capital cost of $352 million, and a 9 year mine life.
+In March 2014, Zazu released a Preliminary Economic Assessment indicating an average annual production of 234,000 dry tonnes of zinc concentrate, capital cost of $352 million, and a 9 year mine life for its Lik South project.

-- Excellent available infrastructure within mining-friendly jurisdiction of Alaska
+- Excellent available infrastructure, such as a concentrate shipping port and a purpose built haul road, within the mining-friendly jurisdiction of Alaska

-- Close proximity to Teck’s Red Dog Mine—world’s largest zinc deposit
+- Close proximity to Teck’s Red Dog Mine—one of the world’s largest zinc mines

 - Experienced, goal-driven management team